Create a Complex Reactor Script

 .zip

-file and wait for the script the be uploaded and built.
-You should be rewarded with ‘OK.
+file and wait for the script to be uploaded and built.
+The result is ‘OK.
 The reactor script is up and running.’

-Next, create a Thng that will be shipped across the world.
-Ensure it is correctly scoped to the project you are using to contain the Reactor script application.
+Next, create a Thng to be shipped across the world.
+Ensure it is correctly scoped to the project you're using to contain the Reactor script application.
 One easy way to do this is to use the application’s Trusted Application API Key, available from its application resource page in the Dashboard.
 Alternatively you can specify the project

 query parameter with the project ID.